MasDennis/rajawali3d.org/src/content/getting-started/0.9/22-more-optimisation/index.md

 mRotationSpeedsBufferHandle = mGeometry.createBuffer(BufferType.FLOAT_BUFFER, mRotationSpeeds, GLES20.GL_ARRAY_BUFFER);
 GLES20.glBindBuffer(GLES20.GL_ARRAY_BUFFER, 0);
 ```
-We’ll also have to write a custom shader.
+We'll also have to write a custom shader.
 Creating a custom shader is the topic of this tutorial so please read that first.

-In this shader we’ll need to add two new attributes to the vertex shader:
+In this shader we'll need to add two new attributes to the vertex shader:
 ```
 attribute vec4 aPlanePosition;
 attribute float aRotationSpeed;